Medically reviewed by Drugs.com. Last updated on July 8, 2020.

 Miscellaneous: Fever (5%)

-<1% (Limited to important or life-threatening): Abdominal distention, carbohydrate intolerance (infants), cardiac failure, diaphoresis (adults), epidermal thinning (adults), facial erythema, headache (adults), hirsutism, hypersensitivity reaction, hypokalemic alkalosis (infants), intracranial hemorrhage (adults), myasthenia, necrotizing angiitis (adults), pancreatitis (adults), reversible cerebral atrophy (infants; secondary to hypertension), subdural hematoma, ulcerative esophagitis, vertebral compression fracture (infants), vertigo (adults)
+<1%, postmarketing and/or case reports: Abdominal distention, carbohydrate intolerance (infants), cardiac failure, diaphoresis (adults), dizziness, epidermal thinning (adults), facial erythema, headache (adults), hirsutism (adults), hypersensitivity reaction, hypokalemic alkalosis (infants), impaired intestinal carbohydrate absorption, injection site reaction, intracranial hemorrhage (adults), myasthenia, nausea, necrotizing angiitis (adults), pancreatitis (adults), reversible cerebral atrophy (infants; usually secondary to hypertension), shock (adults), subdural hematoma, ulcerative esophagitis, vertebral compression fracture (infants), vertigo (adults)

 Concerns related to adverse effects:

 • Adrenal suppression: May cause hypercortisolism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
 HPA axis suppression may lead to adrenal crisis.
 Withdrawal and discontinuation of a corticosteroid should be done slowly and carefully.
 Symptoms of adrenal insufficiency may be difficult to detect in infants treated for infantile spasms.